Agile Software Testing

 XBOSoft offers a unique blend of agile testing expertise for companies that are either currently in waterfall and converting their development methodologies to Agile, as well as those with various hybrid and popular Agile testing methodologies such as Scrum and Kanban.
 Our depth of hands-on experience in a variety of industries gives us the ability to tailor and optimize Agile to each client’s specific needs based on their organizational context.

 What Is Agile Testing?

 In traditional software development project life cycles, test plans play a very important role.
-In the initial phase of the project, the testing team sits together and puts together a test strategy while discussing the testing scope based on the requirements specification to ensure that all critical features mentioned in the specification will be tested.
+In the initial phase of the project, the agile testing teams sit together and puts together a test strategy while discussing the testing scope based on the requirements specification to ensure that all critical features mentioned in the specification will be tested.
 They then discuss who tests what and the timing of each test phase alongside development.
-The output of this process is the test plan with associated test cases and acceptance tests.
+The output of this testing process is the test plan with associated test cases and acceptance tests.

 In terms of quality assurance and testing, what changes when migrating from a traditional development workflow to Agile?
 Rather than a detailed plan that explains step by step what to do and who should do it, Agile sets forth a direction with a compass and ways to work with the compass (users and product owners) so you get to where you need to go.
 In Agile, some waterfall activities are reduced while some get larger, expand, change, and/or move to a new order in the QA process.
 Most important, you need to be agile about being Agile.
 Adapt to bumps in the road and the context of your project and organization.

 Critical to this process is the Agile testing life cycle.
 To ensure you’re producing the highest-quality software possible, testing cannot be confined to a standard approach at the end of the development cycle.
-Instead, it must be an ongoing effort that adapts to each unique Agile project.
+Instead, it must be an ongoing effort that adapts to each unique Agile testing project.

-When it comes to our Agile Testing Services, XBOSoft employs our own set of Agile testing best practices.
+When it comes to our Agile Testing Services, XBOSoft employs our own set of best practices.
 These were developed over years of engagements and experience, and built around four key areas:

 - Product: A working product delivered in short iterations enables feedback and quick adaptation.
 This is the ultimate key to success.